 For the record, I, a dogmatic cynical debunker™, am fascinated, not frightened, by the paranormal, like a moth to a flame, though I look at it with a more critical eye than I once did.
 Ever want to find out why and how any particular skeptic thinks the way they do?
 Just ask one.
 Really, how hard can that be, rather than just taking the lazy route and holding some wannabe pop psychologist’s word as gospel truth?

-Posted on Tuesday, 19:30, August 18, 2009, in Misunderstandings & Nonsense and tagged ad Hominem, Belief, Believers, Critical Thinking, Logical Fallacies, Paranormal, Paranormalists, Personality, Psychology, Quote Mining, Skepticism & Skeptics, Straw Man.
+Posted on Tuesday, 19:30, August 18, 2009, in Misunderstandings & Nonsense and tagged Belief, Critical Thinking, Logical Fallacies, Paranormal, Paranormalists, Personality, Psychology, Quote Mining, Skepticism & Skeptics, Straw Man.
 Bookmark the permalink.
 3 Comments.